9dots/9dots.io-pages/OihTZql.md

 published: true
 type: lesson
 title: Line Follow
-blurb: This lesson focuses on programming the robot to use the color sensor to follow a line on the ground
+blurb: "This lesson focuses on programming the robot to use the color sensor to follow a line on the ground. #NGSS-MS-ETS1-2"
 org: 9dots
 objective: SWBAT identify a programming switch statement and discuss the strategy for programming a robot to follow a black line.
 attachments: